svetar21/multicloud-cx/content/030-Designer application development/10-CreateDesignerApp.md

 Click on [Create And Open].
 ![Environments](/images/file_1604107212047_gecEnvironments.jpg)

-4. In Application Settings click on [Digital], then check the [Enable Omni-Channel support for Default applications] box, then click on [Please Review All Settings and Press Here to Continue].
+4.In Application Settings click on [Digital], then check the [Enable Omni-Channel support for Default applications] box, then click on [Please Review All Settings and Press Here to Continue].